Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Shader-Graph-Asset-Types.md

 </tr>
 <tr>
 <td><strong>Sprite Lit Shader Graph</strong></td>
-<td>It adds the following Block nodes to your Master Stack by default:
+<td>The Sprite Lit Shader Graph is specific to URP's 2D graphics features and is for any 2D material that needs to interact with the lighting in your scene.
+It adds the following Block nodes to your Master Stack by default:
 <ul>
 <li><strong>Vertex</strong>: Position, Normal, and Tangent nodes.</li>
 <li><strong>Fragment</strong>: Base Color, Sprite Mask, Normal, and Alpha nodes.</li>